 Integral models

 When the discharge is such that it disturbs the atmospheric flow of air, it is inappropriate to use a Gaussian model, at least in the vicinity of this release.
 Physical mechanisms not considered by Gaussian models must be considered, such as the effects of dynamic turbulence.
 These concerns typically discharge with a high emission velocity such as a jet; the effects of gravity for heavy gas discharges; the floating effects for light gas discharges.
 The use of an integral model allows these mechanisms to be represented and it explains the wide use within.
 This type of model is based on simplified fluid mechanics equations set to provide a quick solution.
 The scalar conservation is assured by the integration into the volume delimited by the surface of the cloud, from whence comes the “integral approach”.
-In addition, these models include, in most cases, a calculation module enabling the discharge source term to be determined according to the product’s storage conditions and the type of discharge (full bore-rupture tank rupture, pool evaporation, etc.).
-[13].
+In addition, these models include, in most cases, a calculation module enabling the discharge source term to be determined according to the product’s storage conditions and the type of discharge (full bore-rupture tank rupture, pool evaporation, etc.) [13].
 As soon as the release becomes passive, i.e. diluted enough and low enough velocity, integral tools transition to a Gaussian model.

 Shallow layer models